-To the annoyance of some shareholders, Wells Fargo (NYSE:WFC) shares are down a considerable 32% in the last month.
-That drop has capped off a tough year for shareholders, with the share price down 35% in that time.
+Unfortunately for some shareholders, the Wells Fargo (NYSE:WFC) share price has dived 34% in the last thirty days.
+That drop has capped off a tough year for shareholders, with the share price down 46% in that time.

 How Does Wells Fargo's P/E Ratio Compare To Its Peers?

-Wells Fargo's P/E of 7.95 indicates relatively low sentiment towards the stock.
-The image below shows that Wells Fargo has a lower P/E than the average (10.5) P/E for companies in the banks industry.
+We can tell from its P/E ratio of 6.51 that sentiment around Wells Fargo isn't particularly high.
+The image below shows that Wells Fargo has a lower P/E than the average (8.8) P/E for companies in the banks industry.

 How Growth Rates Impact P/E Ratios

-Wells Fargo shrunk earnings per share by 5.3% last year.
+Wells Fargo saw earnings per share decrease by 5.3% last year.

 Is Debt Impacting Wells Fargo's P/E?